-How BTFL Works
+How The BTFL Project Worked

 In 2011 the BTFL Project became one of the first beneficiaries of the Government’s national tree planting campaign, The Big Tree Plant, which ran for 4 years until March 2015.

-Following the end of the Big Tree Plant Birmingham City Council contributed a sum of money annually to the project to pay for some core costs and provide match-funding, then through the Birmingham Civic Society, a Registered Charity, the BTFL team worked to secure other income from grant applications, charitable trusts, and sponsorship from companies and individuals, to plant more trees and develop new projects with local schools and communities.
+Following the end of the Big Tree Plant Birmingham City Council contributed a sum of money annually to the project to pay for some core costs and provide match-funding, then through the Birmingham Civic Society, a Registered Charity, the BTFL Project team worked to secure other income from grant applications, charitable trusts, and sponsorship from companies and individuals, to plant more trees and develop new projects with local schools and communities.